Janet for Mortals

 repl:1:1: compile error: unknown symbol while

-And even if you we try to shadow while, (while) will still mean to the special built-in:
+And even if we try to shadow while, (while) will still mean the special built-in:

 repl:1:> (var while 3)